Scottish-Tech-Army/streetassist-exporter/docs/deploy.md

     - Select your own account, and click `Select`

     - Click `Save` at the top of the screen, so the change is not immediately forgotten.

+- Enable access from your IP address.

+    - Click on `Networking` under `Security` to see the networking screen.

+    - Click on `Add your client IPv4 address`

+    - Click the `SAVE` button

 ### Set up users and groups to have read rights to the data